jlobatop/GA-CFD-MO/README.rst

 Diffuser inlet geometry design
 ===============================

-The inlet of a jet engine determines the state of all the other elements of the enine, having that the overall efficiency will decrease if the diffuser performance it is not on the most optimum value.
+The inlet of a jet engine determines the state of all the other elements of the engine, having that the overall efficiency will decrease if the diffuser performance it is not on the most optimum value.
 To increase the efficiency of a diffuser, the pressure ratio between freestream and diffuser outlet must be as high as possible (having a low entropy generation due to supersonic shock waves).
 The performance of a combustion chamber may also be improved if the Mach number at its inlet is maximum.
-Thus the parameter space variables are Mach at the diffuser outlet (supossing no turbomachinnery between diffuser and combustion chamber) and the pressure ratio (both will try to be the maximum).
+Thus the function space functions are Mach at the diffuser outlet (supposing no turbomachinery between diffuser and combustion chamber) and the pressure ratio (both will try to be the maximum).
 The search space variables are the length (L) and angle (theta) of the inlet of the diffuser as depicted by the next figure:

 .. raw:: html